Orlyonok

-The Russian Children's Center "Orlyonok" (Орлёнок) is a federal state all-year camp for kids aged 11–16 (school grades 6 through 10).
+The Russian Children's Center "Orlyonok" (Орлёнок) is a federal state all-year camp for children aged 11–16 (school grades 6 through 10).
 It is located in the Southern Federal District of Russia, on the eastern shore of the Black Sea, Krasnodar Krai, 45 kilometers north-west from Tuapse.
 Orlyonok is officially registered as the Federal State Education Organization.

 Prior to 1991, its full name was USSR Pioneer Camp "Orlyonok", and it was officially part of the Young Pioneer organization of the Soviet Union.
 Orlyonok received the Order of the Badge of Honour from the Komsomol (abbreviation of Communist Union of Youth) organization, a decoration awarded for outstanding social and civil accomplishments.

 Orlyonok welcomes children from all regions of Russia and other countries, regardless of their social strata or affiliation.
-During the combined summer/spring season it accepts up to 3,500 kids, in the fall/winter season – up to 1,200; the total number of children that it receives annually is about 20,000 children of both genders.
+During the combined summer/spring season it accepts up to 3,500 children, in the fall/winter season – up to 1,200; the total number of children that it receives annually is about 20,000 children of both genders.
 Depending on the season, the duration of a stay varies between 21 and 30 days respectively.